BryanGrandon/React-Notes/docs/react.md

 ### _Naming files and folders_

-Both PascasCase and kebab-case can be used to name files and folders, ideally you should use one of these naming methods for the project and not use both in the same project.
+Both PascalCase and kebab-case can be used to name files and folders, ideally you should use one of these naming methods for the project and not use both in the same project.

 [⬆️ Back to top ⬆️](#react)